hyperlane-xyz/v3-docs/README.md

 #### Existing content

 If you find anything that is confusing or can be improved in an existing document, you can click **"Edit this page" at the bottom of the page**, which will redirect to the GitHub edit form of that document.
-Make your changes and submit a pull request (PR).
+Submit a pull request (PR) with your changes.

 #### New content